cncf/k8s-conformance/v1.17/ventus/README.md

 Obtain more details about this step following the [SSH Keys instruction](https://ventuscloud.eu/docs/coretasks/ssh-keys).

 ## 4. Create a new cluster
-On the main Navigation Panel go to Cloud, choose Clusters and click the (+) button present in the lower right corner.
+On the main Navigation Panel go to Cloud, choose Clusters and click the (+) button from the bottom right.
 Fill the form, push CREATE CLUSTER button and wait about 5 minutes for "Create Completed" status.

 Obtain more details about this step following the [Kubernetes Cluster instruction](https://ventuscloud.eu/docs/Kubernetes/kubernetes-cluster).